jdhruv1503/obsidian-vault/ELL884 - NLP/POS Tagging.md

 # The solutions

-Two ways:
+Few ways:

-- *Rule-based* taggers:
+- *Rule-based* taggers: Use a dict to assign potential POS to words; use handwritten disambiguation rules to narrow down. e.g.
 - *Stochastic* taggers:
--
+- *Hybrid* taggers: i.e. Brill tagger

 ## TODO